cloudflarearchive/cfapp_sample/README.md

 ##cloudflare.json

 The cloudflare.json file contains the packaging information for your application.
 It includes a path to your main JavaScript file, the definition for your configuration interface, and the location and nature of your non-JS assets.
+It also contains information on accounts and billing.

 ##cloudflare.md